← Back

 Optical interconnects: free or bonded?

 Wavelength division multiplexing sends multiple data streams through fiber by encoding them on different light wavelengths.
 What if you could multiplex spatially instead, a grid of pixels per pulse?
 That leads to Free-Space Optics.
 It uses VCSEL arrays to transmit through air and aims for very low latency.
-CPO, the pragmatic approach integrating fiber inside processor packages, started volume production in 2025.
+The deployable path today is switch-level co-packaged optics, while in-package optical I/O targets accelerator fabrics.
 FSO remains mostly in research labs because micron-level alignment is hard to maintain in real datacenters.

 Electrical interconnects degrade beyond about 50cm at 100+ Gbps, and power per bit climbs quickly.
 As AI workloads push petabytes between accelerators, optical links become increasingly attractive.
-CPO trades latency for proven reliability, while FSO tries to keep latency low but depends on tight alignment.
+Switch CPO improves bandwidth density and power by moving optics closer to the switch ASIC.
+In-package optical I/O pushes that idea toward accelerator packages.
+FSO tries to remove fiber paths entirely, but depends on tight alignment.

 The interconnect wall